 What is the common theme in everything you love?
 What is the common goal in everything you do?

-We’re all equipped with a through line; something we’re wonderful at and are meant to give to the world.
 And while some people might suggest mantras or affirmations, it’s my firm belief that you can’t shift your self-talk without finding your through line first.

 Negative self-talk might sometimes seem like it pops up out of nowhere, but when you boil it down to basics, it’s simply filler for uncertainty in purpose and imbalances in your mind, body and soul.
 With confidence in your purpose or through line, there’s less of the negative talk that we use to sabotage ourselves.